Charles-plh/willoughby-wdata-templates/README.md

 ## Intended use

 This repo is intended to be used as:

-- a **public/open template commons** (for transparency and reuse), and/or
+- a public/open template commons (for transparency and reuse), and/or
-- a **source-of-truth** for automated systems that pull templates from GitHub and render them with user + controller data.
+- a source-of-truth for automated systems that pull templates from GitHub, select a random variant, and render it by injecting placeholder values.

 ## Not legal advice (important)

-These templates are provided for **informational and automation tooling purposes only** and do **not** constitute legal advice.
+These templates are provided for informational and automation tooling purposes only and do not constitute legal advice.
 You are responsible for:

-- verifying legal accuracy for your situation and jurisdiction,
+- verifying legal accuracy for your situation and jurisdiction
-- ensuring claims/requests are made in good faith,
+- ensuring claims/requests are made in good faith
-- complying with applicable laws and guidance.
+- complying with applicable laws and guidance

 ## License

 **CC0 1.0 Universal (Public Domain Dedication).**

 See [`LICENSE`](./LICENSE).